USS Anthony (DD-515): 1945

 There, she began preparations for the upcoming operations at Iwo Jima.
 Anthony and other ships of the invasion force got underway on 27 January 1945 and stopped en route at Eniwetok and Guam.
 The destroyer was assigned to the screen of transports carrying reserve forces.
 She conducted shore bombardment and night harassing fire off Iwo Jima until 6 March, when she got underway for the Philippines.

 Anthony anchored in San Pedro Bay on 13 March.
 The ship began preparing for the assault on Okinawa.
 She left Philippine waters on 27 March and arrived on station off Okinawa on 1 April.
 But for one trip to Ulithi, the destroyer remained in the dangerous waters of that embattled island carrying out fire support, screening, and radar picket duties until late June.
 She underwent several Japanese air attacks during this time and claimed to have downed five enemy planes.
 On 27 May, kamikazes attacked Anthony and her sister ship Braine.
 When two succeeded in crashing into Braine, Anthony took all survivors on board and towed the damaged vessel to Kerama Retto.

 Anthony had another close call on 7 June.
 While on radar picket station, she was again attacked by enemy aircraft.
 A kamikaze splashed along the destroyer's port side, leaving a large hole in her hull and carrying away lifelines and stanchions for 25 ft on that side.
 Five crewmen either jumped or were blown into the water, but all were recovered safely.
 The ship remained on duty until 24 June, then returned to Leyte, Philippines, for an availability.

-On 13 July, Anthony got underway for an anti-shipping sweep off the China coast between Foochow and Wenchow.
+On 13 July, Anthony got underway for an anti-shipping sweep off the China coast between Fuzhou and Wenzhou.
 After touching back at Okinawa for refueling and replenishing, Anthony commenced another sweep on 26 July off the mouth of the Yangtze River.
 The destroyer returned to Okinawa on 1 August and operated from that base through the end of hostilities a fortnight later.

 Anthony sailed on 7 September for duty supporting the occupation of Japan.
 She carried out minesweeping operations off Nagasaki and Sasebo and then anchored at Sasebo on 29 September.
 Anthony began the voyage home on 17 November and, after stops at Midway and Pearl Harbor, finally arrived in San Diego.
 Shortly thereafter, she got underway for the east coast and transited the Panama Canal en route to Charleston, South Carolina.

 Preservation work began shortly after her arrival in Charleston to ready the ship for inactivation.
 Anthony was placed out of commission, in reserve, on 17 April 1946.

 Anthony earned seven battle stars for her World War II service, and was awarded a Navy Unit Commendation for heroism during the Okinawa campaign.